Do I need to include a DOI number in the citations on my reference list?

 Answer

-Yes, if a DOI (Digital Object Identifier) has been assigned to the article that you are citing, you should include this after the page numbers for the article.
-Most articles that have been published within the last 20 years will have a DOI number.*
+Most articles and some academic books that have been published within the last 20 years will have a DOI number.
+If a DOI (Digital Object Identifier) has been assigned to the article that you are citing, you should include this after the page numbers for the article.

 This is the general APA format for citing a journal article, followed by an example: